KRPano Tutorial: How to Create a Panorama or Virtual Tour with krpano

 Repeat this process until you have worked your way through all the images in your tour.

 Once complete it’s simply a matter of uploading the files to your host and integrating them with your website.

-Now you've successfully created a virtual tour with krpano.
-Any questions, just drop a comment below.
-Follow VeeR VR for more tutorials!
+Now you’ve successfully created a virtual tour with krpano.
+Follow VeeR VR for VR tutorials to learn about panoramic photo stitching software, such as PTGui, Pano2VR, Hugin, etc. Any questions, just drop a comment below.